Skahrr/nc-news/README.md

 ## API

-Northcoders News is hosted on Heroku, you can find it here:
+Northcoders News uses my own API, which is hosted aswell on Heroku.
+You can find more info here:

 https://github.com/Skahrr/BE-NC-News